verseles/crossbar/conductor/tracks/plugin_standardization_20251222/plan.md

 # Implementation Plan: Standardize Example Plugins and GUI Consistency

-## Phase 1: Directory Restructuring & Discovery Logic
+## Phase 1: Directory Restructuring & Discovery Logic [checkpoint: 7c9435a]
 Goal: Organize the `plugins/` folder and update the system to discover plugins within subdirectories.

 - [x] Task: Create subdirectories for all existing plugins in the `plugins/` folder. ec87ea5